Waffless-ua/ProjectsToStudy/PROGRAMMING_PRINCIPLES.md

 The CollisionEngine works with all objects and processes logic during collisions between them.
 For [example](/Lab1/ArcadeGame/ArcadeGameWPF/Engine/CollisionEngine.cs#L40-L57), it deletes enemies after they receive enough damage to be destroyed.

 ### Liskov Substitution Principle(LSP)
+Also all engines inherit method Loop from [IEngine](Lab1/ArcadeGame/ArcadeGameWPF/API/IEngine.cs) interface that updates information about objects every deltatime for UI using MVVM.
+All game objects follow GameObject that contains size and position.

 [Example of Liskov Substitution Principle(LSP)](Lab1/ArcadeGame/ArcadeGameWPF/Models)